run-llama/llama_index/docs/how_to/data_connectors.md

 # Data Connectors (LlamaHub 🦙)

 Our data connectors are offered through [LlamaHub](https://llamahub.ai/) 🦙.
-LlamaHub is an open-source repository containing data loaders that you can easily plug and play into any GPT Index application.
+LlamaHub is an open-source repository containing data loaders that you can easily plug and play into any LlamaIndex application.

 ![](/_static/data_connectors/llamahub.png)